 - 1/2 cup (80g) sprinkles

-- In a large bowl, sift together flour, cake mix, salt, and baking soda.
+- In a large bowl, sift flour, cake mix, salt, and baking soda together.
 Set aside.

-- Using a hand mixer or a stand mixer fitted with paddle attachment, cream the softened butter and both sugars together on medium speed until smooth.
+- Using a hand mixer or a stand mixer fitted with paddle attachment, beat the softened butter and both sugars together on medium speed until creamy and smooth, about 1 minute.
 Add the egg and mix on high until combined, about 1 minute.
 Scrape down the sides and bottom of the bowl as needed.
 Add the vanilla and beat on high until combined.
 Add the flour mixture to the wet ingredients and mix on low-medium speed until just combined.
 Add the chocolate chips and sprinkles.
-Mix on low until the add-ins are evenly disbursed.
+Mix on low until the add-ins are evenly combined.

 - Once dough has been chilled, preheat oven to 350°F (177°C).
 Line two large cookie sheets with parchment paper or silicone baking mats (always recommended for cookies).

 - Scoop rounded balls of the cold dough onto an ungreased baking sheet, use about 1.5 Tablespoons of cookie dough per cookie.
 Shape your cookie dough balls to be “taller” than they are wide, as pictured above.
-Press a few chocolate chips into the tops of the cookie dough balls, if desired.
-That makes a pretty cookie.
 Make sure to keep dough chilled when working in batches.

-- Bake the cookies for 10-12 minutes until edges are slightly browned.
-Mine take 10 minutes exactly.
-The centers will still appear very soft, but the cookies will set as they cool.
-You can also press a few more chips into the tops of the cookies at this point (the chips will melt down and stick from the warm cookies).
+- Bake the cookies for 10-12 minutes until edges are lightly browned.
+The centers will still appear very soft, but the cookies will continue to set as they cool.
+You can press a few more chips into the tops of the cookies at this point (the chips will stick because the cookies are still warm).

-- Allow the cookies to cool on the baking sheet for 4 minutes and transfer to a wire rack to cool completely.
+- Allow the cookies to cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool completely.

 - Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
 You can make the cookie dough and chill it in the refrigerator for up to 3-4 days.
 Allow to come to room temperature and continue with step 4.
 Baked cookies freeze well – up to three months.
 Unbaked cookie dough balls freeze well – up to three months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.

 - Cake Mix: You can use funfetti cake mix and leave out the sprinkles called for in this recipe.
+I usually use vanilla cake mix.
+Remember, you only need 1 and 1/4 cups of dry mix.
+Not the whole box.
 Gluten free cake mix is not recommended.